-For the compliance testing associated with this Application Note, the interface between the Avaya system and the Clearcom network did not include the use of any specific encryption features, UDP Transport for signaling and RTP for media was used between the Avaya system and the Clearcom network across the public internet.
-TLS transport for signaling and SRTP for media was used inside of the enterprise (private network side, in between Avaya components).
+For the testing associated with this Application Note, the interface between Avaya systems and the Clearcom SIP Trunking service did not include the use of any specific encryption features.
+Encryption (TLS/SRTP) was used internal to the enterprise between Avaya products wherever possible.